 - Right-Hand Cat: Richard has a pet turtle that he keeps in a drawer in his desk.

-- Sequential Symptom Syndrome: Li's character uses Kung-Fu acupuncture to make a guy's head explode.
-Li describes the physical symptoms as the man stands paralyzed.
+- Sequential Symptom Syndrome: Jian uses kung fu acupuncture to make a guy's head explode.
+He describes the physical symptoms as the man stands paralyzed.